yanivnahoum/spring-boot-examples/README.md

 * context-propagation: propagating thread-local context to async executions in Spring MVC
 * spring-converters: creating and using Spring converters
 * spring-threading: Parallelizing tasks using Spring's TaskExecutor, Async and CompletableFutures
+* http-client: various Spring http clients
+* enable-preview: a simple project using java 21 with preview features enabled for prod and test code
+* misc-topics: a few small and useful solutions to common use-cases:
+    * How to avoid deadlocks when async tasks spawn additional async tasks
+    * Stream API: using the element and its index
+    * Stream API: Distinct with key
+* spring-cache-redis - Using spring-cache backed by Redis
+* spring-boot-2.7 - Resolving SCA issues in Spring Boot 2.7.18